zanuka/leaderport-core-ui/SETUP_BACKEND.md

 For more detailed instructions and API usage, refer to the [official DigitalOcean Valkey documentation](https://docs.digitalocean.com/products/marketplace/catalog/valkey/).

-Benefits of using DigitalOcean's Valkey 1-Click App with VueValkyrie:
+Benefits of using DigitalOcean's Valkey 1-Click App with Valkran:
 - Pre-configured and optimized Valkey instance.
 - Simple deployment process.
 - Built-in security measures with UFW firewall.